News and events

 Our research in brief

-An excellent example of a nanophysical phenomenon is the colour of gold nanoparticles.
+The colour of gold nanoparticles forms an excellent example of a nanophysical phenomenon.
 In contrast to large gold objects, gold nanoparticles are red and shiny.
 This is due an extraordinary strong interaction between light and metallic nanostructures.
-Light of certain colours is scattered and absorbed by the structure through excitation of collective oscillations of the metal electrons.
-These oscillations are called plasmons or nanoplasmons.
-Apart from being shiny, plasmonic structures can be used to manipulate light at the nanoscale, to form highly intense hot spots with strong electromagnetic fields or as nanoscale heat source.
+Light of certain colours is scattered and absorbed by the structure through excitation of collective electron oscillations, known as plasmons.
+Through plasmonic excitations, these structures offer means to manipulate light at the nanoscale.
+They can focus light to nanoscale hot spots or act as light-triggered nanoscale heat sources.

 In our research we utilize unique optical properties of plasmonic metal nanostructures in conceptually new applications.
-In particular, we explore hybrid plasmonic devices based on electrically and ionically conducting polymers.
-By in this way bridging the fields of nanoplasmonics and organic electronics, we aim to provide novel energy harvesting concepts like, solar water splitting and thermoelectrics.
-Moreover, we have contributed significantly to the field of plasmonic (bio) sensing and, more recently, by the development of the plasmonic nanopore for single-molecule DNA analysis.
+In particular, we explore hybrid plasmonic devices where we combine plasmonic systems with different organic thin films., such as conducting polymers.
+By bridging the fields of nanoplasmonics and organic electronics, we aim to provide novel concepts for energy harvesting, sensing and displays.
+Related areas of interest include nanofabrication, organic electronic devices, photoconductive materials, and thermoelectrics.